bswhitney/Cityworks-UICustomization-Training-Snippets/Questions from Courses.md

 ## Questions Pending Research
+* I have four short observations in an inspection (25%, 50%, 75%, 100%), and I want them to be in a single line.
+How do I achieve this?
 * Is there a way to change the order that the apps are presented on AppSwitcher.aspx?
 * Is there a way to differentiate between domains when making UI customizations?
 In other words, can I have a set of customizations for one domain, and a different set of customizations for another domain?
 * When flagging a field as required, is there a way to change the formatting of the field rather than just the label?